you come to a fork in the road, take it." -- Yogi Berra

 despite laboring under the burden of playing

 under husband Dan's name.
-Even though it was well-known I had contacts at most of the online cardrooms, Dan was one of the less than
+Even though it was well-known I had contacts at most of the online cardrooms, Dan was one of the less than a half

 Of the 50 invitees, one considered my email invitation spam, and one, Mason Malmuth, declined the invitation by writing he found it

 "amazing" (not in a good way) that I would send him an invitation to anything.
-This "amazing" response became a joke
+This "amazing" response became a running joke

-additional ten million on 2+2?"
+an additional ten million on 2+2?"
 (As I mention here,

 at the height of the boom Two Plus Two, Cardplayer and the World Poker Tour missed out on tens of millions of dollars because they